deepamgupta/ddukk/README.md

 3. Pratik Mehta

 You can download the repo and make changes and if they are interesting, send a pull request and contact us.

+The website is live here at : http://www.ddukk.dauniv.ac.in/